kamujusrujan/omarchy_installation/README.md

-﻿## THIS IS A GUIDE TO INSTALL OMARCHY ON DISK PARTITION
+œœ﻿## THIS IS A GUIDE TO INSTALL OMARCHY ON DISK PARTITION

 since we dont have an official way to install omarchy on partition disk.
 I am writing this guide to help myself to follow and install without any issue